amari12/simple_shell/README.md

 Once we have forked a child process, we need to execute the command.
 We can use the "execvp" function in C to execute the command with its arguments.
 This function replaces the current process with the new process that runs the specified command.

 5. Waiting for the Child Process to Finish:
-After executing the command/(s), we need to wait for the child process to finish.
+After executing the command(s), we need to wait for the child process to finish.
 We can use the "wait" function in C to wait for the child process to finish executing.

 6. Looping back to Step 1:
 After the child process has finished executing, we can loop back to step 1 and read input from the users again.